petrenko4/tia-project/ASP/docs/report_beta.md

 # Issues:
 <!-- Describe any problems you encountered.
 If there were none, explicitly state that. -->
-The core functionality works, but the UI still needs design improvements to make it look more appealing. :)
+- The core functionality works, but the UI still needs design improvements to make it look more appealing. :)
+- For deployment, I had to change the way of storing uploaded files by configuring the application to upload them to Amazon S3 instead of storing them locally.